-For conditional waiting other than the five cases enumerated above, AutoMod has a WAIT UNTIL statement that results in polled waiting.
+For conditional waiting other than the five cases described above, AutoMod has a WAIT UNTIL statement that results in polled waiting.
 WAIT UNTIL conditions can be compounded using Boolean operators.
 If a Load executes a WAIT UNTIL and the condition is false, the Load is placed on a single global AutoMod list called the Condition Delay List (CDL).

-After the CEL has been emptied, but before the simulation clock progresses, all Loads on the CDL are moved to the CEL (actually, the CDL "becomes" the CEL) if there has been a state change to at least one element of the same general type (e.g. Queue) that any Load on the CDL is waiting for.
-(This mechanism is primarily "polled" in the sense in which that term is used in this paper, although the global triggering mechanism is related.)
+After the Current Events List has been emptied, but before the simulation clock progresses, all Loads on the Condition Delay List are moved to the Current Events List (actually, the Condition Delay List "becomes" the Current Events List) if there has been a state change for at least one element of the same general type (e.g. Queue) that any Load on the Condition Delay list is waiting for.
+(This mechanism is primarily "polled," where the polling process is triggered by the change of at least one element of the same general type.

-If the CEL is now non-empty then the EMP resumes.
-If the condition that a CEL Load is waiting for is false, AutoMod moves that Load from the Current Event List back to the CDL.
-The CDL in some cases may get emptied multiple times during one EMP until eventually the CEL gets emptied without having triggered a state change related to any Load on the CDL.
-A CUP then occurs.
+If the Current Events List is now non-empty then the Entity Movement Phase resumes.
+If the condition for which a CEL Load is waiting is not yet satisfied, AutoMod moves that Load from the Current Event List back to the Condition Delay List.
+The Condition Delay List in some cases may be emptied multiple times during one Entity Movement Phase until eventually the Current Events List has been emptied without having triggered a state change related to any Load on the Condition Delay List.
+A Clock Update Phase then occurs.